Fukaya Categories as Categorical Morse Homology: Introduction

 \subsubsection{Morse theory of integral kernels}

-Our arguments exploit the well-known strategy: to prove universal statements about objects of a category, one should realize endofunctors of the category as integral transforms and establish canonical identities among them.
+Our expectations are guided by the well-known strategy: to prove universal statements about objects of a~category, one should realize endofunctors of the category as integral transforms and establish canonical identities among them.

-We will illustrate this with the toy case of Morse theory since our later arguments are direct analogues of it.
-For simplicity, let us work with a compact oriented manifold $M$.
-Consider a generic pair consisting of a Morse function $f:M\to \BR$ and Riemannian metric $g$ on $M$.
-Let $\fc\subset M$ denote the critical locus of $f$, and $\Phi_t:M \to M$ the flow along the gradient $\nabla_g f$.
-To each critical point $p\in\fc$, associate the stable and unstable cells
+We will illustrate this with the toy case of Morse theory since our later discussion is a~direct analogue of it.
+For simplicity, let us work with a~compact oriented manifold $M$.
+Consider a~generic pair consisting of a~Morse function $f:M\to {\mathbb R}$ and Riemannian metric $g$ on $M$.
+Let $\mathfrak c\subset M$ denote the critical locus of $f$, and $\Phi_t:M \to M$ the f\/low along the gradient $\nabla_g f$.
+To each critical point $p\in\mathfrak c$, associate the stable and unstable cells

 Finally, orient $S_p$ and $U_p$ so that the orientation of $U_p\times S_p$ agrees with that of $X$ at $p$.